mr2527/pop_OS-win10-KVM-setup/README.md

   The Fix:
  </h2>

- So here are the steps that I took to ensure that my KVM went backto its perfect working state:
+ So here are the steps that I took to ensure that my KVM went back to its perfect working state:

 1. Backup your data just in case.
 You never know...
 I suggest [Timeshift](https://github.com/teejee2008/timeshift).
 2. Flash your BIOS to the newest stable version, if you are on the newest stable version and are experiencing this WITH the changes below, consider a beta branch or a downgrade.
 NOTE: Each BIOS is different.
 Your installation process may vary so PLEASE read your manual or go to your appropriate driver page to get the appropriate files and instructions.
 If you have an EZ flash functionality you can use that as well and you will be fine.